harshi-cse/cse15l-lab-reports/lab-report-5-week-10.md

 ![Image](lab5_13.PNG)

 Similarly, the lab 9 implementation should check the character at the index after the identified index of the closed bracket, and if it is `(`, the method should continue identifying the indices of following parentheses to add valid links to the String ArrayList that the method should return.
-Otherwise the method shoudl set currentIndex to the index after the closed bracket, and begin the next iteration of the while loop to search for a new potential link.
+Otherwise the method should set currentIndex to the index after the closed bracket, and begin the next iteration of the while loop to search for a new potential link.

 In order to do so, after [this line](https://github.com/ucsd-cse15l-w22/markdown-parse/blob/44a15db11dbadaa0053f1308fa4f9a6336153b31/MarkdownParse.java#L65) in the lab 9 implementation, the following code should be added:

 ```
 if (openParen != nextCloseBracket + 1) {
     currentIndex = nextCloseBracket + 1;
     continue;
 }
 ```